django-commons/django-typer/doc/source/extensions.rst

 a different flavor of a command under a different name.

 What if other apps want to alter the same command and we don't know about them, but they may end up installed along with our app?
-This is where the composition pattern will serve us better.
+This is where the plugin pattern will serve us better.

-.. _composition:
+.. _plugin:

-Composition
+Plugins
 -----------

-**The composition pattern allows us to add or override commands and groups on an upstream command directly without overriding it or changing its name.
+**The plugin pattern allows us to add or override commands and groups on an upstream command directly without overriding it or changing its name.
 This allows downstream apps that know nothing about each other to add their own behavior to the same command.
 If there are conflicts they are resolved in INSTALLED_APPS order.**